M66B/FairEmail/docs/FAQ-ta-rIN.md

 * *exists*: check if message exists
 * *rule*: execute rule on body text

 Operations are processed only when there is a connection to the email server or when manually synchronizing.
 See also [this FAQ](#user-content-faq16).
-See also [this FAQ](#user-content-faq16).

 <br />

 <a name="faq4"></a>
 **(4) How can I use an invalid security certificate / empty password / plain text connection?**

-*... ...
+*...
 Untrusted ... not in certificate ...*
 <br />
-*... ...
+*...
 Invalid security certificate (Can't verify identity of server) ...*

 You should try to fix this by contacting your provider or by getting a valid security certificate because invalid security certificates are insecure and allow [man-in-the-middle attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
 If money is an obstacle, you can get free security certificates from [Let’s Encrypt](https://letsencrypt.org).
-If money is an obstacle, you can get free security certificates from [Let’s Encrypt](https://letsencrypt.org).

 Alternatively, you can accept the fingerprint of invalid server certificates like this: